Digital March Madness

 Display ads load in real time on a page which could be totally dynamic (e.g. a forum), could also contain the content of multiple sites (embeds) and potentially every page load of this same page could show a different ad not only to every single visitor but even whenever the same visitor reloads the page.
 In addition, the uniquely digital ad format of remarketing cannot be discounted from reducing control for any given advertiser.

-Remarketing is the delivery of ads targeting people not publications on the web based on their behavior (on the site you are marketing, typically).
+Remarketing is the delivery of ads targeting people not publications on the web based on their behaviour (on the site you are marketing, typically).

 In addition, there is the concept of targeting users by the keywords they use on search engines and delivering display ads on whatever site they visit on the strength of those searches.